-Phenomenology is a philosophical lineage, of which, in the former century, Husserl, Heidegger, and Sartre were the major spokesmen.
+Phenomenology is a philosophical lineage, of which in the former century, the philosophers Husserl, Heidegger, and Sartre were the major spokesmen.
 They were certainly not the sole representatives, but I deliberately chose to mention these well-known philosophers to offer a clear reference.

 Now, the phenomenological trail is often followed by a relationship or “bridge” to an existential philosophy (and not surprisingly, both Heidegger and Sartre were also so-called Existentialists).
 This link in itself is not extraordinary, cause something needs to fill the void, say the “conscious emptiness” phenomenology creates, and it’s an existential philosophy which seems to do the job.

 Although this essay is not intended to lecture on or discuss existentialism, a brief introduction for the novice (before continuing with the phenomenological view) may not be a luxury.

 As it seems, existentialism takes our “being and becoming” as her fundamentals.
 With our birth we are “thrown into the world” and moreover, we are not only conscious of our “being in the world,” but also of our final destination—our death and dying.

 Existentialism says that (as we’re thrown empty in the world, something like a tabula rasa) it’s human beings themselves who (need to) create their values and determine significance, meaning, or purpose for their lives and act according to those.

 Phenomenology however, tries to see and describe perceived phenomena in their nakedness—as happenings, events, occurrences, observable facts, experiences and so on, without any values, knowledge, or logic attached to them.